ibikunmiedet/Data-Analyst-Ibikunmi/README.md

 •	Geo Local Area location
 •	Geo Point 2D Coordinates

-- Methodology:
+Methodology:
 - Data Collection and Preparation:
 - Download the dataset from the City of Vancouver data portal in CSV format and load the dataset using Microsoft Excel.
 - Perform initial data cleaning, which includes handling missing values, correcting data types, and renaming columns for clarity.

 1-	Data Profiling:
 - Patterns, Outliers, and the distribution of the data will be identified.

 2-	Data Cataloging
-o	Conversion of data and transformation of data structures.
+- Conversion of data and transformation of data structures.

 3-      Summarization:
-o	Understanding key data characteristics, and performing analysis for insights 4-	Data Analysis: o	Looking at how the analysis done changes the data, and what we can infer from the results Tools and Technologies:
+- Understanding key data characteristics, and performing analysis for insights

+4-	Data Analysis:
+- Looking at how the analysis done changes the data, and what we can infer from the results

+Tools and Technologies:
 •	AWS S3 for Data Storage and ingestion
 •	AWS EC2 Instances